 - Seaweed snacks

-- Homemade granola * See below for recipe
+- Homemade granola * See below for the recipe

 - Dried fruits and fresh fruits